 SUTLEJ TEXTILES AND INDUSTRIES LIMITED

-Your Directors are pleased to present their Eleventh Annual Report on the business andoperations of your Company along with the audited financial statements for the year ended31st March 2016.
+Your Directors are pleased to present the Twelfth Annual Report together with theaudited financial statements of the Company for the year ended 31st March 2017.

 1. Financial Results

 The financial statements of the Company have been prepared in accordance with theIndian Accounting Standards (Ind AS) notified under section 133 of the Companies Act 2013read with Companies (Accounts) Rules 2014.
 The financial statements for the FinancialYear ended March 31 2017 are the Companys first Ind AS compliant annual financialstatements with comparative figures for the year ended March 31 2016 also under Ind AS.The date of transition is April 1 2015.
 The disclosure and efiects of first time adoptionof Ind AS are detailed in the Notes to the financial statements.

 The financial highlights of your Company for the financial year ended March 31 2017are summarized as follows: